IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 6

-Identification by a step signal of a linear link, which is determined by a differential equation of the second order, which does not contain the first derivative:
+Identification by a step signal of a linear loop, which is determined by a differential equation of the second order, which does not contain the first derivative:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/c2dca5e2-b3ed-4cfb-a133-615576c59b5e)

-where α0 and β0 are the parameters of the studied link.
+where α0 and β0 are the parameters of the studied loop.

-Modeling the process of identification by a step signal of a linear link, which is determined by a second-order differential equation that does not contain the first derivative:
+Modeling the process of identification by a step signal of a linear loop, which is determined by a second-order differential equation that does not contain the first derivative:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/9bfa33ef-5520-42ed-ab72-3630fbbf4055)